 - You’re not alone.
 Up to 70% of people will experience imposter syndrome at some stage in their lives.

 - It doesn’t just affect women.
 Feeling like this can impact both men and women.

 - It can affect anyone.
 There has been a myth that only high achievers are likely to feel like but this is untrue.
 Imposter syndrome does not discriminate.

 - It’s an illusion.
 It is not real, it is a set of warped ideas that are holding you back.

 - You can overcome it.
 Oh yes, you can!

 I hope that you now feel more informed and that this has helped boost your confidence.

-If you would like more support to tackle your mindset then join my lovely cosy online programme that starts on Monday 9th July 2018.
-Pop into the exclusive Facebook group, pull up a chair and meet other lovely people just like you.
-There are videos for you to watch and exercises for you to complete, the chance to ask questions and my support each week.
+If you would like more support to tackle your mindset, then join my lovely cosy online programme that starts on Monday 4th March 2019.
+Pop into the exclusive Facebook group, pull up a chair and meet other lovely people just like you. become part of the community and learn new tools to help you get back in control of your imposter syndrome.
+There are videos for you to watch and exercises for you to complete, the chance to ask questions and my support each week and the beauty is it happens when you need it.
 You can find out more here

 If you want to work on dealing with your imposter syndrome or building a more assertive confident communication style, then get in touch via email email@example.com to find out how I might to help you.